fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/8/text.md

         return error / numberOfDataPoints
 ```

-After that, we add the optimized weights and the bias function, as shown in the following code:
+After that, we add the optimized weights and the bias function as shown in the following code:

 ```
     # Python implementation, returns the optimized weight and bias for that step